Alternate ending: Examples in literature

-Examples in movies
+Examples in films

-Alternative endings are often filmed before being scrapped, and may be subsequently included as a special feature in the film's DVD release.
-These alternative endings are a special type of deleted scene.
+An alternative ending is often filmed before being scrapped as a deleted scene, and may be included as a special feature in the film's home-media releases.
+Some movies also present the alternative ending on international releases as well as their international home media release.
 In other cases, ideas that were presented but discarded early on are alluded to by the production team in commentary or interviews.

-Some movies also present the alternative ending on International releases as well as their international Home media release, with its original region release only showing the alternative ending on certain TV channels.

-The following are examples of known alternative endings to movies:
+The following are examples of alternative endings to movies:

-Harikrishnans: In the 1998 Indian Malayalam Film Harikrishnans, the director used two climaxes to please the fans of both the lead actors, Mammootty and Mohanlal.